druizf85/usd_exchange_rates_analytics/README.md

 🥇 Gold — Analytical Models (SQL)

-Business-oriented SQL views designed for BI consumption:
+Business-oriented SQL views designed for BI consumption.
+These views act as the semantic layer for analytics, mainly focused on these aspects:

 - Currency appreciation & depreciation
 - Monthly and yearly volatility